The Saddest Landscape

 The Saddest Landscape is an American screamo band formed in 2002 in Boston, Massachusetts.
-They have released five studio albums, the latest two through Topshelf Records.
+They have released five studio albums, with their first album in a decade releasing in 2026 via Iodine Recordings.

 History

 The Saddest Landscape was formed in 2002.
 Besides numerous EPs and splits, they have released five studio albums: The Sound of the Spectacle, released in 2003 on Copter Crash Records; Lift Your Burdens High for This Is Where We Cross, released in 2004 on Narshardaa Records; You Will Not Survive, released in 2010 on Cover Your Heart Records; After the Lights, released in 2012 on Topshelf Records; and Darkness Forgives, released in 2015 also on Topshelf.

+On November 20, 2025, the band announced their official signing to Iodine Recordings, a new single "Hexes", and a double full-length album Alone With Heaven, released on April 24, 2026.
+Alone With Heaven features collaborations with Julien Baker, Jeremy Bolm & Evan Weiss.